***UPDATED FOR 2024! NOW INCLUDES A CREAM TEA UPON ARRIVAL AT THE HOTEL***

 Lindeth Howe Hotel is situated on the outskirts of the beautiful village of Bowness On Windermere and has 6 acres of stunning manicured gardens.
 We are very proud to hold 2 rosettes awarded by the AA for the fantastic food produced by our brigade of highly talented chefs.

 We are very honoured to be the home of Beatrix Potter’s mother who lived here until she died at which point Beatrix sold the house.
 While visiting here in her younger years Beatrix wrote and illustrated two of her stories, Timmy Tiptoes and Pigling Bland.
-We have 35 wonderful bedrooms each one unique and many of which boast views over the gardens and lake.
+We have over 30 wonderful bedrooms each one unique and many of which boast views over the gardens and lake.
 We offer free parking to all our guests.

 Blackwell, like Lindeth, is overflowing with history.
 When the architect MH Baillie Scott built a holiday home overlooking Windermere for his client Sir Edward Holt he created Blackwell, a masterpiece of twentieth-century design; a perfect example of the Arts & Crafts Movement.
 Enjoy a lovingly crafted day out at one of the most enchanting historic houses in the Lake District.